LLMRing

 llms.txtOne interface to run them all …

 LLMRing is an Open Source provider-agnostic Python library for talking to LLMs.
-It lets you easily manage which model you use for any task with aliases, use a single interface for all providers, and track usage and cost via an optional server.
-Your aliases are stored in a version-controlled llmring.lock
+It lets you map tasks to aliases backed by ordered model lists (with automatic fallbacks), use a single interface for all providers, and track usage and cost via an optional server.
+Your aliases live in a version-controlled llmring.lock file, keeping model choices explicit, reviewable, and easy to share.

 Your API calls go directly to OpenAI, Anthropic, Google, or Ollama.